Read Elijahs story about his flight from homophobic Uganda where he had to leave his two children behind.

 As an LGBTQ activist in Uganda, Elijah has been tortured and sexually abused by the police, persecuted by family members.
 His shop and house have been set on fire and he had to flee the country, leaving his adorable children behind.
-He is in a Rwandan hospital now, where he can not leave if he doesn’t pay the bills.
-Elijah wishes to embrace his two little children once again.
-He needs your help to get the medications he needs and safely return to his home.
+With help of our sponsors, we helped him pay for his hospital bills and get the operation he needed to end the pain and deterioration of his medical condition caused by the torture.
+If he will get up on his feet again Elijah wishes to embrace his two little children once again.

 Episode 3 – The aftermath